lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 Chapter 2.5.2 PulseAudio Volume Control
 ========================================

 PulseAudio Volume Control is the default volume mixer for Lubuntu.
+It also manages multiple input and output devices for all programs on your system.

 Usage
 ------